-Sections 2-5 will update basin conditions for the water year.
-Since these sections which discuss the latest water year will be inserted to the binder and PDF, the sections will be labeled with the subject water year.
-Some figures and tables illustrating basin conditions or current basin understanding, such as multi-year graphs, will be replaced when they are updated.
-Other figures and tables, such as snapshot contour maps, will be added when updated and their figure and table numbers labeled with the subject water year.
+Sections 2-5 update basin conditions for the water year.
+Since new Sections 2-5 discussing the latest water year are inserted to the binder and PDF, the sections are labeled with the subject water year.
+Some figures and tables illustrating basin conditions or current basin understanding, such as multi-year graphs, are replaced when they are updated.
+Other figures and tables, such as snapshot contour maps, are added when updated and their figure and table numbers labeled with the subject water year.

 Section 2 describes conditions for the subject water year such as precipitation and overall pumping that affect the entire basin.
-When an updated Section 2 is available, it will be inserted in front of the previous Section 2.
-Multi-year graphs of precipitation and pumping will be replaced each year.
+The updated Section 2 is inserted in front of the previous Section 2.
+Multi-year graphs of precipitation and pumping are replaced each year.

 Sections 3-5 describe conditions for three different portions of the Soquel-Aptos area.
 Section 3 discusses the western portion of the Soquel-Aptos area, where the productive aquifer units are the Purisima A and AA-units and the sub-Purisima Tu-unit.
 Section 4 discusses the central portion of the Soquel-Aptos area, where the productive aquifer units are the Purisima BC and DEF-units.
-Section 5 discusses the eastern portion of the Soquel-Aptos area, where the productive aquifer units are the Purisima BC and DEF-units.
-Section 5 discusses the eastern portion of the Soquel-Aptos area, where the productive aquifer units are the Purisima Red Sands aquifer.
+Section 5 discusses the eastern portion of the Soquel-Aptos area, where the productive aquifer units are the Purisima F-unit and Aromas Red Sands aquifer.
+The above productive aquifer units are defined by the basin hydrostratigraphy outlined in Johnson et al. (2004).
+The deep to shallow sequence of productive aquifer units in the Purisima Formation is AA, A, BC, DEF, to F. The Aromas Red Sands overlies the Purisima F-unit.